 - The Measure tool (ruler icon) allows you to not only measure distance as the crow flies, but also to see the area enclosed by a series of line segments drawn by repeated mouse clicks.
 Note again the location information that is given to you near the bottom of the application window.

 - The trial version of Global Mapper allows you to open and view up to four files at once.
-You might find it interesting to open and compare the Bushkill DLG hypsography file and the corresponding DRG you viewed in Lesson 6.
+You might find it interesting to open and compare the Bushkill DLG hypsography file and the corresponding DRG you viewed in Chapter 6.
 Note that you can turn layers on and off, and even adjust their transparency at Tools > Control Center.

 How do the contours in the DLG compare with those in the DRG?
 What explains the difference?